Our Inner Compass at work

 Explore here:

-1.2 – The Two Ancient Nervous System States1.3 — How Our Emotional Compass Works
+1.2 – The Two Ancient Nervous System States1.2b — The Emotional Circuit System

 - The “compass needle” shifts between Protect and Connect depending on safety.